All Products

 Document Center

-This document describes how to configure and use DNS over HTTPS (DoH) endpoints in popular browsers, such as Chrome, Firefox, and Edge, and provides solutions for common issues.
+Configure DNS over HTTPS (DoH) endpoints in Chrome, Firefox, and Edge, and troubleshoot common issues.

 Introduction

-In web applications, DNS resolution requests are handled by the underlying runtime environment, such as WebView, a CEF frame, or a browser.
-These requests are transparent to the web layer.
-Although JavaScript can retrieve IP addresses using HTTPDNS, web standards prevent direct IP connections that use custom Host headers.
+In web applications, DNS resolution is handled by the runtime environment (WebView, CEF, or browser) and is transparent to the web layer.
+JavaScript can retrieve IP addresses through HTTPDNS, but web standards prevent direct IP connections with custom Host headers.

 Prerequisites